JacobZhang058/cse15l-lab-reports/lab-report-3.md

 `````
 This brings out the interface with the line numbers.
 This is an extremely useful ease-of-access feature.

-Option 3: /pattern
+Option 3: --shift

+Found from command ```man less```

 **Example 5**

 Command:
 `````
-less technical/911reort/preface.txt
+less --shift 0 technical/911report/preface.txt
 /PREFACE
 `````
-Output:
+Output (after scolling to the right once):
 `````
-            PREFACE
-            We present the narrative of this report and the recommendations that flow from it to the President of the United States, the United States Congress, and the American people for their consideration.
-Ten Commissioners-five Republicans and five ...
+m it to
+merican
+...
 `````
-This option searches the file for instances of the pattern and highlights them.
-It also scrolls so the next instance is at the top line.

 **Example 6**

 Command:
 `````
-less -i technical/911reort/preface.txt
-/we
+less --shift 10 technical/911report/preface.txt
 `````
 Output:
 `````
+  PREFACE
-            We present the narrative of this report and the recommendations that flow from it to the President of the United States, the United States Congress, and the American people for their consideration.
-Ten Commissioners-five Republicans and five ...
+  We present the narrative of this report and the recommendations that flow from it to
+      the President of the United States, the United States Congress, and the American people for their consideration.
+Ten Commissioners-five Republicans and five Democrats chosen by elected leaders from our nation's capital at a time of great ...
 `````
-This option again searches the file for instances of the pattern and highlights them, but ```-i``` allows the search to be case-insensitive.
+This option allows for different horizontal scroll steps.
+0 is the default option, which is set to half of the screen size.
+The option is especially useful for this text file because every line within starts with a certain amount of whitespace.

 Option 4: --mouse

+Found from command ```man less```

 **Example 7**

 Command:
 `````
-less --mouse technical/911reort/preface.txt
+less --mouse technical/911report/preface.txt
 `````
 Output:
 `````